What does "critical thinking" mean?

 Finally, Davies cites ‘Intuitive’ thinking as another example of an ambiguous term that is not the same as critical thinking.

-To round out our consideration of the facts of creative thinking, here are some things that experts describe as the results:
+To round out our consideration of the facts of critical thinking, here are some things that experts describe as the results:

 To be continued